fifv/fix-vscode-titlebarzoom/README.md

 ## Usage

 1. modify `vscodeRootPath` in `fix-vscode-titlebarzoom.ts` to your vscode's install dir
+    * by default, `~/AppData/Local/Programs/Microsoft VS Code` is used
 2. execute `fix-vscode-titlebarzoom.ts`, I recommend using ~~tsx~~ [bun](https://bun.sh) to execute it.
+   *  the `start.bat` use bun to execute the script, install bun before run it

 * This script just do search and replace, so you can do it yourself in your favorite language.